Table of Contents

 Aerial Photography Services License in Dubai

-Dubai's skyline, infrastructure projects, and film industry create consistent commercial demand for licensed aerial photography operators — but the regulatory path involves more than a standard trade licence.
-Activity code 7420.97 triggers aviation and airspace obligations that sit entirely outside the standard business registration process.
-This guide covers the activity classification, licensing route, permit requirements, and practical setup steps for establishing an aerial photography services business in Dubai.
+Dubai's skyline, infrastructure projects, and film industry create steady demand for licensed aerial photography operators.
+But the regulatory path involves more than a standard trade licence.
+Activity code 7420.97 triggers aviation and airspace duties that sit outside the normal business registration process.
+This guide covers the activity classification, the licensing route, the permits you need, and the practical setup steps.

 Key Stats at a Glance